Brazil at a Glance

 Buying property in Brazil is possible for expats, although it’s hardly advisable if you have just arrived in the country.
 Foreign nationals may need specific permission from authorities to purchase property in close proximity to beaches or agricultural land.

 The cost of living has been soaring over the past few years, and housing is definitely included in this trend.
+In fact, some economists, such as Robert Schiller, the man who predicted the US collapse, have warned that the rising house prices are an economic bubble, waiting to burst.
 Rental prices in Brazil strongly depend on the location.
 Generally speaking, they tend to be cheaper in São Paulo than in Rio de Janeiro.
 Rio has become the most expensive real-estate market in South America, especially in the Zona Sul, which includes such coveted neighborhoods as Ipanema or Copacabana.
-In mid-2011, a modest one-bedroom apartment in this area cost a bare minimum of R$1,200 (or 700 USD), fees and tax not included.
+In late-2014, a modest one-bedroom apartment in this area cost a bare minimum of 1,800 RD, fees and tax not included.

-An upscale two-bedroom apartamento for expatriates in São Paulo currently costs more than US $2,000 per month.
-If you rent your own casa, i.e. family house, expect to pay anything up to a good US $10,000 or even more, depending on the location and the luxuries included.
+An upscale two-bedroom apartamento for expatriates in São Paulo currently costs more than 2,000 USD per month.
+If you rent your own casa, i.e. family house, expect to pay anything up to a good 10,000 USD or even more, depending on the location and the luxuries included.
 Of course, your accommodation will probably have security measures and amenities that the less affluent part of Brazil’s population can only dream of.
 As hiring a domestic helper (empregada) is common in Brazil, both houses and apartments usually include an additional room with bathroom for the empregada.

 Utility costs are relatively high.
 If they are not included in the rent, expect to pay at least another couple of hundred dollars per month for an average apartment with two or three bedrooms.
 Additionally, Brazil has a real estate tax which, depending on the contract, may have to be paid by the tenant.